 - Heat the oven to 350ºF with a rack in the middle position.
 Prep two 12 cup muffin tins with cupcake liners.

-- Beat together the beer, milk, oil, and vanilla in the bowl of a mixer.
+- Beat together the beer, milk, heavy cream, oil, and vanilla in the bowl of a mixer.
 Add eggs, one at a time, mixing until combined.
 Beat in sour cream.

 - In a large bowl whisk together the flour, white sugar, brown sugar, espresso powder, cocoa powder, baking soda, and salt.